TUDelft-books/CSBB-textbook/book/Quarter2/Week2_1.md

 into account when making decisions.
 What other sustainability issues should we be considering?

-## Key concepts
+### Key Concepts

-Sustainability
+- Sustainability

-Resource usage
+- Resource usage

-## Relevant learning goals
+### Relevant Learning Goals

-Process of science
+- Process of science

-Ethics and reflection
+- Ethics and reflection

-# Lecture: Research Group Roles
+## Lecture: Research Group Roles
 Collaborative research groups have certain roles within them which change and flex as the project proceeds.
 But within a research lab there are a whole set of very formal research roles including PIs, postdocs,